Sydney Akagi is a traditional Tlingit weaver and professional photographer, part of a burgeoning community of weavers in

 LIFT – Early Career Support for Native Artists program will provide invaluable support to early career Native artists with one-year awards to develop and realize new projects.
 Support for burgeoning artists is critical in developing fresh voices and envisioning the future of our respective Native practices.
 LIFT encourages artists to uplift communities, advance positive social change, point courageously toward environmental sustainability, and foster communal meaning making.

 Following extensive research and strategic planning, LIFT refocuses NACF’s programmatic efforts to expand the potential of emergent Native artists.
-LIFT consists of a suite of activities that includes financial support, artist professional development, and artist convening.
+LIFT consists of a suite of activities that includes financial support, artist professional development, evaluation, and communications/marketing support.
 It is essential that artists in these stages of their practices be provided the opportunity to improve their craft, build their careers and cultivate their place as creative people within their communities.

 We encourage artists who are shaping their practices and for whom the award may serve as a launching point in their career to apply.

 Click here for more information about the LIFT program’s eligibility, application process, criteria, FAQ, and a link to the application.